 We believe that every Christian is to be baptized in order to follow both the example of Jesus and the command of Jesus.
 Baptism is the way we publicly identify ourselves as followers of Christ.
 Baptism doesn't make you a believer - it simply declares to the world that you believe.
 Baptism doesn't save you.
 We are saved by faith in Christ alone.
 Baptism is like a wedding ring - an outward symbol of a heart commitment.
 For this reason, we believe that every person who has trusted Jesus should be baptized.
 Baptism is one of the requirements of membership at Creekside.
 No matter how long you've walked with Christ, if you've never been baptized, you need to be before becoming a member.

 Jesus never asked His disciples to remember his birth.
 But he did instruct them to remember His death and resurrection.
 The Lord's Supper (or Communion) is an object lesson to regularly remind us of what Jesus has done for us and to celebrate God's amazing grace which He has given to us in Christ.

 Faith And Practice

 We accept the Scriptures as the final authority in all matters of faith and practice.
-The principle of freedom is highly valued in the Evangelical Covenant Church and emphasizes that the fellowship of believers can transcend theological differences.
-Therefore, beyond the fundamental beliefs outlined above, we encourage the free investigation of the Scriptures in those matters where sincere Christians honestly disagree.
+Beyond the fundamental beliefs outlined above, we encourage the free investigation of the Scriptures in those matters where sincere Christians honestly disagree.
 However, this principle of freedom does not allow for that type of individualism which disregards the authority of the Word of God or the mutual responsibilities and disciplines of the body of Christ as set forth in the Scriptures.